CognitiveVR/c3d-webxr-sample-apps/c3d-wonderland-engine-sample-app/README.md

     ```

 3.  **Set Your API Key and Project:**
-    * In the Wonderland Editor, navigate to the **Assets** panel.
+    * In the Wonderland Editor, navigate to the **Scene Outline** panel.
-    * Find the `c3d-analytics-component` and select the object it's attached to (e.g., "Player").
+    * Find the `c3d-analytics-component` and select the object it's attached to **Player** object.
     * In the **Properties** panel on the right, you will see fields for **`apiKey`**, **`Scene Name`**, **`Scene id`**, and **`Version Number`**.
-    * Paste your unique Application Key from your Cognitive3D dashboard into this field.
+    * Paste your unique Application Key and scene data from your Cognitive3D dashboard into these fields.

 ---